Liiesl/FINALLY_I_CAN_CODE/README.md

 or you could use pyinstaller on your own.
 1. Download source code
-2. Extract the file
-3. Run .spec file provided
+2. Run .spec file provided

 ### Linux
 Installer coming soon

 or you could use pyinstaller on your own.
 1. Download source code
-2. Extract the file
-3. Run .spec file provided
+2. Run .spec file provided

 ## Usage